 Does my presence within - and affect upon - what I observe invalidate my observations?
 No. If I were not part of society then society would be incomplete.
 If society were not - to an albeit infinitesimal extent - affected by me, then part of what determines its overall behaviour would be missing.
 An involved observer is not merely a valid observer.
 His involvement is necessary to the validity of his observations.

-I am a living being that possesses the faculty of conscious awareness.
+I am a living being that possesses the faculty of conscious self-awareness.
 This empowers me to observe and suffer the behaviour of the society in which I live.
 Observation and suffering are conscious experiences.
 Consequently, they are inherently valid.
 They are not things against which anybody else is qualified to argue.

 On the other hand, my limited life-span severely restricts my view of history.
 My lack of means severely restricts the scope of my experience of the present world.
 But society is a complex dynamical system.
 The rules that govern its behaviour are present and complete everywhere within it.
 They are therefore present and complete within my own small observable part of it.